dann41/dann41/README.md

 - 👋 Hi, I’m Dani
 - 👀 I’m a software engineer interested in helping companies grow their business by providing backend solutions.
 Specially based on Java and Kotlin
-- 🌱 I’m currently learning how to mentor others while trying to educate two little demons 🧒🧒
+- 🌱 I’m currently mentoring other mates to help them grow
 - 📫 You can reach me on my [LinkedIn profile](https://www.linkedin.com/in/daniel-g%C3%B3mez-l%C3%B3pez-aa5a8428/)

 <!---